Paper Kite 2020

 Paper Kite is our expression of old vine South African Semillon, and it is sourced from a 57 year-old vineyard in Swartland.
 These old clones of Semillon (including a tiny amount of Semillon gris dotted about the vineyards) deliver an expression of Semillon that is very much at odds with the modern, aromatic clones.
 The wines they produce are hauntingly beautiful and difficult to define.

 The wine shows savoury aromas of chestnuts, nougat and nutmeg with the subtle, fresh pepperiness of wild rocket.
 The palate is full and rounded with marzipan and yellow melon notes balanced by a citrus spine that adds structure.

 Semillon blanc and gris – Swartland – 57 year old vineyard on alluvial granite soil

 About The Wine

 Semillon, especially from these old clone vineyards, has come to epitomise what we are seeking in our wines.
-It provides us with wines of texture and depth, with none of the facile primary characteristics that we see in so many modern clones.
+It provides us with wines of texture and depth, with very little of the overbearing primary fruit aromatics that we see in so many modern clones.

-As with all of our wines, the winemaking is incredibly simple, as we have no desire to stand between the vineyard and its expression as a wine in the glass.
+We’ve stuck with a very simple, natural formula for vinifying our wines in order to remain true to the vineyards that we work with.
 The grapes are whole-bunch pressed in an old basket press and there are no additions of sulphur dioxide made on the juice.
 A rough settling follows pressing after which the wines undergo natural alcoholic and malolactic fermentation in old oak barrels.
+Semillon has a tendency to become very reductive during maturation so we generally do some racking at the end of fermentation to leave the heaviest lees behind.
 We add some sulphur dioxide late in the winter, and then again at bottling, keeping the level of sulphur dioxide very low in the wine.
 The wines are bottled without fining and filtration to provide as natural an expression of old vines Semillon as possible.